 He had quite a fund of canary-bird anecdotes, and the pert ways of birds that picked up worms for a living afforded him infinite amusement.
 He would give a capital imitation of the way a robin-redbreast cocks his head on one side preliminary to a dash forward in the direction of a wriggling victim.
 There is a small grave at Gad's Hill to which Dickens would occasionally take a friend, and it was quite a privilege to stand with him beside the burial-place of little Dick, the family's favorite canary.

 Finally, in "Dickens and the Marshalsea Prison," (April, May 1940), the eminent critic Edmund Wilson considered the influence of Dickens's personal history and psychology on his writings.
 [The piece was later revised and published as "Dickens: The Two Scrooges" in Wilson's book The Wound and the Bow (1947).
-Due to copyright restrictions, the piece is not currently available online.]
+At the request of Wilson's literary executor, we are presenting the updated version here.]
 Wilson assigned great significance, both personal and literary, to a particular event in Dickens's childhood: When Dickens was twelve years old, his father, John Dickens, was arrested for debt and incarcerated at the Marshalsea Prison for six months.
 During this period Charles was removed from school and sent to work in a warehouse pasting labels on bottles.
 This upheaval overwhelmed the young Dickens with feelings of abandonment, humiliation, and shame that would scar him for life.
 Indeed, according to Wilson, the adult Dickens once wrote that "even now, famous and caressed and happy, I often forget in my dreams that I have a dear wife and children; even that I am a man; and wander desolately back to that time of my life."
 Wilson traced an "obsession" with prisons and prisoners through Dickens's major works, as well as a distinctly despairing sort of humor:

 The humor of Dickens does differ from such humor as that of Aristophanes in being unable forever to inhabit an empyrean of blithe intellectual play, of charming fancies and biting good sense.
 Dickens's laughter is an exhilaration which already shows a trace of the hysterical.
 It leaps free of the prison of life; but gloom and soreness must always drag it back.